r1y0u/card-game-war/README.md

 Then, the one who has a higher card takes both the cards and puts them back of the bottom of the stack.
 During the game, if the cards are the same rank, --------------

-The game ends when one of the player takes all the cards.
+The game ends when one of the players takes all the cards from the other.